djl/cmd/README.markdown

 Yes, quite.

-# Usage
+## Usage
-Upload shrt.php, point your browser to it and follow the instructions.
-See [Shortwave](http://shortwaveapp.com/) for full syntax or shrts.txt for example usage.
+* Upload shrt.php and point your browser to it.

-# Todo
-* Multiple/named arguments for search terms.
+* Put the full URL to your shrt/Shortwave text file.
+* Drag the bookmarklet onto your bookmarks bar.
+* Click bookmarklet.

+shrt has all the features of Shortwave plus a few extras:

+## Syntax
+* `%s` - will be replaced by any arguments you provide, or blank if none are provided.
+* `%d` - the domain of the current site.
+* `%r` - the full url of the current site.
+* %{kittens} - a default argument, to be optionally overridden.

+## Examples
+See shrts.txt.

-# Notes
+## Notes
-* shrt can read your current Shortwave files, so no porting is necessary.
+* shrt can read your current Shortwave files, although Shortwave may not be able to read some of your shrt file, due to the extra features shrt provides.
 * When upgrading to a new version, one may need to update one's bookmarklet.
-* shrt is pretty much untested and probably full of security holes.
+* JavaScript is required.